chinanf-boy/translate-mds/README.en.md

 At this time, you can use`-D`Debug /`-F`Force write to file / Adjust unusual characters

 [Specific can be seen](https://github.com/chinanf-boy/translate-mds/issues/22)

+## Tips

+- `--timewait [number]` can lengthen the time of each request translation, reduce the banned ip
+- `--values [file-path]` (single file usage) to get the original output file to be translated
+- `--translate [file-path]` (single file usage) replaces the request api and uses the translated content of this file instead

 ### Welcome 👏 ISSUE and PULL